 Double-click a node in the Hierarchy window to navigate to the declaration of the selected type.
 Moreover, use context menu to apply search features and refactoring right from the current window.

-- Various "Go To ..." features such as: Go to Everything, Go to Symbol, Go to File Member, etc. work for VB.NET as well.
+- Various "Go To ..." features such as: Go to Everything/Type, Go to Symbol, Go to File Member, etc. work for VB.NET as well.

 - The Navigate To drop-down list is also available and helps you navigate to various destinations.